 FOLLOW US

-Laches is an equitable defense when the plaintiff unreasonably delays bringing his claim, which, in turn, prejudices the opposite party.
+Laches is an equitable defense when the plaintiff unreasonably delays bringing their claim, which, in turn, prejudices the opposite party.
 Whereas the statute of limitations requires a fixed time for bringing up an action, laches depends upon the facts of delay and the particular effect on fairness.
+Laches is rooted in the equitable maxim: ‘Equity aids the vigilant, not those who sleep on their rights.’
+A party who has knowledge of a claim but fails to assert it for an unreasonable period may find that courts will not enforce it.

 The doctrine of laches in real estate plays a very important role in real estate disputes, especially those relating to property rights, land use, and contract enforcement.
 If one of the parties does not press his or her legal claim in a reasonable length of time, the court can exclude that party from making their claim, which otherwise would have been valid.